Mindfulness When Overstimulated by Screens, Noise, or Multitasking

 The first move is reducing input, not forcing focus.
 When screens, noise, crowded spaces, multitasking, or too many open tabs feel like too much, use this sequence: pause, lower stimulation, choose one anchor, then take one next action.

 Try it this way.
-Put the phone face down, mute alerts, soften the screen, or step into a quieter spot.
-Then choose one anchor: feet on the floor, one sound across the room, a slow breath, or the feeling of your back against the chair.
+Lower the brightness, pause the extra sound, or move toward a quieter edge of the room, such as a museum bench after a crowded exhibit.
+Then choose one anchor: the shirt sleeve brushing skin, one steady sound across the room, a slow breath, or the weight of heavy legs.
 Stay with it for three to five cycles.

 Small counts.